-When my son was going through his freshman orientation at Belmont University’s School of Music Business, another parent raised their hand and asked “So, if my daughter gets her degree in songwriting from Belmont, she’s pretty much guaranteed a “slot” in the Music Business, right?”
+When my son was going through his freshman orientation at Belmont University’s School of Music Business, many there were hopeful of turning pro one day as a songwriter.
+Another parent raised their hand and asked “So, if my daughter gets her degree in songwriting from Belmont, she’s pretty much guaranteed a “slot” in the Music Business, right?”
 There are so many things wrong with that statement that it’s hard to know where to begin.
 Let me take a run at it though.

 Here are the big issues:

 The truth about “slots” in the Music Business

 There aren’t a prescribed number of openings for pro staff writers.
 Publishers come and go.
 Rosters go up and down.
 But as long as there is money to be made in the music business (there still is, FYI), there WILL be opportunities for great songwriters.
 Unless a publisher has NO money left and has maxed out their roster, they are always open to meeting with writers who show promise.
 A “slot” will magically open up if you have “the goods”.
 “The goods” are hit songs.
 There’s no substitute for them.